photo credit: Alicia Bruce // Love Knot Photo

 Take a class related to something you always wanted to learn.
 Take a class that completely pushes you out of a comfort zone.
 Learning new things gets your creative mind working.
-Camera Confidence starts soon!
-Get the details here: https://momtography.club/confidence/
+Check out what’s currently being offered here: https://momtography.club/momtography/

 I know a poet who starts her writing day by reading a poem.
 What would inspire you?
 It could be a poem or a devotion.
 It could be finding a quote every day or reading a blog that you love.
 It could be reading a chapter of a book about creativity (I love Liz Gilbert’s Big Magic.)
 It could be reading an article that seemingly has nothing to do with creativity, but sparks ideas in you.

 Studies have shown that walking can boost creativity (check out this TED talk).
 So next time you are stuck, try going for a walk.
 For me, getting outside can be a bonus, but walking on a treadmill works too.

 Simply giving yourself time to sit and doodle opens you up to creative energy.
 Print up this page and see how many different ways you can fill in the circles.
 You’ll find taking that space and time refills you and allows your brain to reset and recharge just a bit.